- Home

 Nora's Law is a framework and platform we publish—not legislation, not a vote, and not a law firm.
 This page tells you what the site can help with, what it cannot, and where to click next.

 Operator: Nora Foundation runs this layer.
-It is separate from the For Nora litigation fund.
+It is separate from the campaigns and legal-expense fundraising.

 Your next step: read what this platform can do and what it cannot do, open Choose your path and click one row, or jump to public tools for the short list.